Red-boxing: Federal level

 Federal law does not explicitly ban red-boxing, but coordination between candidates and super PACs is prohibited.
 In a 2022 article in the American Bar Association's Human Rights Magazine, Paul M. Smith and Saurav Ghosh said that red-boxing and using "coded instructions" to direct the actions of super PACs amounted to "illegal coordination".

-However, complaints about illegal coordination between political campaigns and PACs involving public material posted online submitted to the Federal Election Commission have not resulted in any action.
+However, the Federal Election Commission has repeatedly held that "redbox" requests that are publicly available to a general audience do not count at illegal coordination.
+Complaints about illegal coordination between political campaigns and PACs involving public material posted online submitted to the Federal Election Commission have not resulted in any action.
 In 2020, the Foundation for Accountability and Civic Trust made a complaint to the FEC against John Hickenlooper's 2020 Senate campaign alleging coordination between the Hickenlooper campaign and Senate Majority PAC, who used video footage from a previous Hickenlooper advert and talking points from Hickenlooper's campaign website to make an advert supportive of his campaign.
 The FEC's general counsel recommended that the FEC investigate the re-use of video footage but not the alleged coordination.
 In November 2022, the FEC dismissed the complaints using prosecutorial discretion.

 State level

 In August 2022, The Philadelphia Inquirer reported that the Philadelphia Board of Ethics was considering an amendment to the city's campaign finance regulations which would explicitly ban red-boxing.
 Opponents of the amendment argued that its wording was too broad, and would also cover normal campaign messaging.
 The Board voted unanimously to approve the motion once it was amended to be more specific.

-Hawaii Senate Bill 1212 which prohibited red-boxing under the state's campaign law was passed on January 25, 2023 but was amended in the committee stage so that it does not take effect until March 22, 2075.
+Hawaii Senate Bill 1212 which prohibited red-boxing under the state's campaign law was passed on January 25, 2023, but was amended in the committee stage so that it does not take effect until March 22, 2075.